ssikande/CHAT-ROOM-RAT/README.md

 This project takes stuff learnt from NeuralNine's video tutorial for an Advanced Chat Room in python and adds a lot more functionality to it.
 I added functionality with Malware in mind.
 I wanted to combine the idea of a Multiperson Chat Room and combine it with a Remote Acess Trojan.
 The RAT part is trivial as im using the subprocess library.

+Can also be refered to as a Command and Control server.

 ## THE CHAT ROOM
 I have built a fully functional chat room (with some bugs, ill fixem later)